 Mindfulness-Based Stress Reduction

 Mindfulness-Based Stress Reduction is quite different from other meditations, as it is commonly taught by modern healthcare providers like physicians, nurses, psychologists and workers.
-It is started by Jon Kabat-Zinn in year 1979, and now being provided at hospitals, medical centers, and clinics worldwide.
+It is started by Jon Kabat-Zinn in the year 1979, and is now being provided at hospitals, medical centers, and clinics worldwide.
 It uses body scan and breathing awareness.
 Regarding the breathing practice, the person will focus on his breathing sounds: inhalation and exhalation.
 And the body scan involves focusing on physical features starting from toes to the upper part of the body.
-Its purpose is to increase the awareness and release the tension.
+Its purpose is to increase awareness and release the tension.
 MBSR can be practiced while sitting, laying down, or walking, depending on the discipline of practice.